 Access to clean water is a human right, yet it doesn't always come easily in the arid Peruvian Highlands, with people traveling great distances to reach and then transport potable water.
 Communities must have access to clean water to thrive.
 That's why, with our partners in Peru, we continuously bring fresh, potable water to over 250 women artisans and their families.

 Thank you for wearing your values, and choosing ethical fashion that's kind to people and soft on the planet.
 Shop our fall 2018 fair trade fashion collection and discover the difference of artisan-made clothing.
-We know you will feel love embued in every stitch.
+We hope you feel the love in every stitch!